Meet Our Team

 With her clients and staff, Joelle is proactive, dynamic, and compassionate while addressing their individual needs.
 By offering a safe space, Joelle works with a diverse clientele that includes C-suite executives, active and retired military personnel, first responders, and those experiencing trauma, PTSD and complex-PTSD.
 Through her clinical work she finds fulfillment in being of service to others while using her educational background and real-life experience.
 As the Clinical Supervisor and CEO of her own therapy practice, Joelle partners closely with her clients to work through their interpersonal struggles, build self-awareness, and effectively address personal challenges that are holding them back from leading their optimal lives.

 Joelle’s career highlights include a feature on TED Top 10 Mental Health Videos for authoring a TED-Ed’s PTSD video, executive Coach for Apple, Google, Netflix, Zoom and other Silicon Valley executives.
 Joelle is a psychology professor at major universities, a guest speaker on ABC’s 60 Minutes: Beyond the Headlines, and Associate Producer to award-winning short film “Repressive Fire” about post 9/11 PTSD.
-She has also been on numerous podcasts, highlights include Bi-Polar Girl, Switch Research Therapy Talk, Mental Health Break, Patenting 2Go, Transforming Anxiety and Fertility Forward.
+She has also been on numerous podcasts, highlights include Bi-Polar Girl, Mental Health Break, Patenting 2Go, Transforming Anxiety and Fertility Forward.
 In addition, Joelle is the host of Switch Research YouTube Live Miniseries, guest host for BiPolar Girl Podcast, a published author, appeared on multiple webinars for The World Congress of Traumatic Stress, TalkSpace, The Lasting App, San Jose Police Department, San Francisco Police Department, Veteran Administration (VA) panels for best practices for PTSD treatment, and has received several Outstanding Achievement Awards for Top Female Executive.

 Joelle holds a Master of Arts in Counseling Psychology specializing in Trauma, a Master of Fine Arts in Dance, a Master of Arts in Education, a Bachelor of Science in Political Science, and a Bachelor of Arts in Philosophy.
 She is a native Californian and adores spending time with her family – partner, two children and pets, Cleo and Madeira.
 Outside of the office, she enjoys all adventures, especially being an avid skier!
 When not working, Joelle loves traveling, sports, cooking, baking, running, biking, hiking, reading, writing and watching women’s soccer!